Boaz-Yin/BMVC21----Corrosion-Image-Data-Set-for-Automating-Scientific-Assessment-of-MaterialsCorrosion-Image-/ReadMe.txt

 ------train_o_HR.py
 ----------main training script to train HRNet ONLY
 ----------this script runs when running the submission script for HRNet found in submission_files_examples/training/

+------pytorch-grad-cam-master
+----------codes for visualizing final convolutional layer for each model (ResNet-18, ResNet-50, DenseNet, HRNet)